jdalwis/jdalwis/README.md

 ## Get in Touch

-📫 Feel free to reach out me about cybersecurity or anything technology!
+📫 Feel free to reach out to me about cybersecurity or anything technology!